Student Research Opportunities

 .
 It is important to note that students do NOT have to have spoken with a faculty member prior to application and students can list up to three research labs in which they are interested.
 While every attempt will be made to match student interests with faculty availability, with a faculty member of your choice, however, it is not always possible there are a limited number of research spaces available.
 Please be aware that the general skills acquired in PSY 485/PSY 486c are more important for your future goals than the actual topic of research.

-For Fall semester, the deadlines are about mid-March.
-For Spring semester, the deadlines are about mid-October.
+For Fall semester research, the deadlines are about mid-March.
+For the upcoming Spring 2016 semester, the deadline for submissions is November 13th, at 5pm.
+Notification of placement decision will be by December 11th, at 5pm.
 Please check our homepage for submission deadlines.